dmiracle/forestio-test/content/_index.md

-# Quantum Software Map
+# Provider Map

-Internal overview of quantum software frameworks.
-To create a new framework entry copy [template.md](template.md) and fill out each section for the framework.
-Add the framework to the list below and link to new markdown page.
+Internal overview of quantum software frameworks and hardware providers.
+To create a new framework entry create either create a new software page with `hugo new software/<Software-Name>.md` or `hugo new hardware/<Hardware-Name>.md`.
+Check back as page is in active development.